RichardScottOZ/uncover-ml/docs/workflows.rst

 .. image:: sirsam_Na_randomforest_featureranks.png

 The other plot is a series of curves.
-Each curve represents a metric, with scores on the Y-axis and covariates on the X-axis.
+Each curve represents a metric, with scores on the Y-axis and covarites on the X-axis.
 Each inflection represents what happens to the score when the corresponding covariate is removed from the model: